Crucial Things You Should Always Have in Your Home Emergency Kit

 - Multipurpose tool

 Simple or complex, multipurpose tools can be lifesavers.
 "Your multipurpose tool should be able to do what other widely used tools—like a screwdriver, pair of pliers, or scissors—can do," And definitely a can opener, if you haven't invested in pop-top cans.
-(You might also want to invest in these health gadgets that could save your life.)

 Your car should also have its own emergency tool kit which includes water and high-energy non-perishable food but also an inflated spare tire, the jack and wheel wrench, jumper cables, reflective triangles and brightly colored cloth.
 If the weather's cold, add a snow brush, shovel, blankets, and windshield washer fluid.